SkLODowskaProject/sklodowskaProject/README.md

-# sklodowskaProject
+# SklodowskaProject
-Website for the KO &amp; CH project of the DHDK course.
+[Website](sklodowskaproject.github.io/) of the Knowledge Organization and Cultural Heritage course's project of the Digtal Humanities and Digital Knowledge master's degree of the University of Bologna.